thingsboard/custom-oauth2-mapper/README.md

-# custom-oauth2-mapper
+# ThingsBoard Custom OAuth 2.0 mapper

-This project provides a sample of custom mapper of OAuth 2.0 external user into ThingsBoard internal user object.
+This project provides a sample of custom mapper of OAuth 2.0 external user info into ThingsBoard internal user object.

 You can use this application as a base implementation for the Custom Mapper endpoint.
 As well, you can copy any snippet of this implementation into already existent your microservices.